Skip to content

 Code

-You can download the code from here, this code is not something special, it just permits the communication between the module and the PC, you’ll be able to send commands to the module and check the feedback.
+You can download the code from here or check below, this code is not something special, it just permits the communication between the module and the PC, you’ll be able to send commands to the module and check the feedback.

 Result